josmar-crwdstffng/angular/aio/content/guide/form-validation.md

 ### Built-in validator functions

-You can choose to [write your own validator functions](#custom-validators), or you can use some of Angular's built-in validators.
+You can choose to [write your own validator functions](#custom-validators), or you can use some of the validators built into Angular.

 The same built-in validators that are available as attributes in template-driven forms, such as `required` and `minlength`, are all available to use as functions from the `Validators` class.
 For a full list of built-in validators, see the [Validators](api/forms/Validators) API reference.